hslu-ige-laes/lcm/docs/docs/modules/roomTempHum/userinterface.md

 <img src="https://raw.githubusercontent.com/hslu-ige-laes/lcm/master/docs/assets/images/roomTempHum_02.PNG" style="border:1px solid lightgrey"/>
 <br>

+- The x-axis represents the room temperature and the y-axis the relative humidity.
+- The two zones helps to indicate whether measured temperature/humidity values are within a comfortable, still comfortable range or not.
 - Tooltip: Place the mouse pointer over a datapoint to get more information of a specific measurement.

 #### Mollier hx-Diagram